Moto Z4 release date, price, news and rumors

 In terms of memory, 4GB or 6GB seems likely, though it would be a shame not to see an increase in RAM from even the original Moto Z.

 The back side of the Moto Z4 may come upgraded as well.
 A leaked image showed a rendered Motorola phone with four rear cameras.
 However, the render lacks the Moto Mod connector that's been a signature of the Moto Z family.
-Not only that, but a newer leaked render shows just a single-lens rear camera.
+Not only that, but newer leaked renders show just a single-lens rear camera.

+As for the camera specs, Moto Z4 leaks suggest we're in for a single 48MP Sony sensor camera on the rear, according to 91Mobiles, replacing the dual sensors on the Z3 models.

 Moto Z4 5G and variants

-Motorola can be a little hard to follow because it will release a phone, and then it'll mix things up by releasing variations of that phone.
+Motorola can be a little hard to follow because it will release a phone, and then it will mix things up by releasing variations of that phone.
 We've seen Plus, Play, Force, and more alternate versions in lines from the budget Moto E up to the premium Moto Z.

 With the Moto Z3 family, there was only the Moto Z3 and the Moto Z3 Play, and they were priced shockingly close together despite the Moto Z3 having superior performance.

-Note: Update: A Moto Z4 has seemingly been purchased by someone, with its likely design, price and specs being revealed in the process.